jynxio/font-caster/README.md

 # Thanks

-Thanks to [optntype.js](https://github.com/opentypejs/opentype.js), the library is based on `opentype.js`.
+Thanks to [optntype.js](https://github.com/opentypejs/opentype.js), this library is based on `opentype.js`.